Grenoble tramway: History

 A tramway and its leg arriving to the end of the line at the place Grenette.

 The Historic Tramway of Grenoble was a urban and suburban electric tramway network from the Grenoble region of France.
 It was created in 1894 and operated by the société grenobloise de tramways électriques, which has today entirely disappeared.
-At this time of industrial and demographic growth, the old Hippomobile modes of transportation, fiacres and horsebus, established since the end of the 18th century, were no longer sufficient to ensure smooth transport in cities.
+At this time of industrial and demographic growth, the old Hippomobile modes of transportation, fiacres and omnibuses, established since the end of the 18th century, were no longer sufficient to ensure smooth transport in cities.
 The urban and suburban lines developed continuously until the 1920s.
 At this point there were three main operators: the Société grenobloise de tramways électriques, which operated the urban lines; the Voies ferrées du Dauphiné, which served from Grenoble, the Left Bank of the Isère up to Froges as well as the valley of l'Oisans; and the tramway Grenoble - Chapareillan, which linked the center of Grenoble to Chapareillan and serves the whole Right Bank in the valley of Grésivaudan.
 With the rise of the bus, the trolleybus and the private car, ridership and profits declined and the tramways were replaced by buses.
 The last line was closed in 1952 after 52 years of service, and the current tramway was only launched 35 years later in 1987.